exasol/script-languages/exaudfclient/docs/script_options_design.md

 Tags: V2

 ### Unknown Options Check
-`req~script-option-unknown-options-behvaior-v2~1`
+`dsn~script-option-unknown-options-behvaior-v2~1`

-Implement a check which verifies that only known script options are found.
+Implement a check in class `ScriptOptionLinesParserCTPG` which verifies that only known script options are found.
 Otherwise, raise an exception with information about the position and name of the unknown option.

 Covers:
-- `req~script-option-removal~1`
+- `req~script-option-unknown-options-behavior-v2~1`

 Tags: V2